srobo/runbook/docs/volunteering/glossary.md

 : a meeting after an event to discuss the positives, negatives, feedback, and ways to improve for the following year

+_RUB_:

+: an initialism of 'Really Useful Box', a brand of storage box.
+We use these boxes to store our kit.

 [_Slack_](https://studentrobotics.slack.com/):

 : an instant-messaging tool we use for quick discussions